Theo-Panella/BastionHost_Project/README.md

 ## 🔧 Configuration ##
-- We will start by doing all the configuration of VPC_1 and testing, after it, we create the VPC_2 and configurate for communication with VPC_1
+- We will start by doing all the configuration of VPC_1 and testing, after it, we create the VPC_2 and configure for communication with VPC_1
 - VPC_1:
   - Create Three Subnets: SubNet_A, SubNet_B, SubNet_C
   - Create an ACL for each Subnet (Open the Document ACL_Subnets_beggining.md to see more about it)
-  - Create EC2 instances (Open the Document EC2_Instances.md, to see more about it)
+  - Create EC2 instances (Open the Document EC2_Instances.md, to see more about the details)

   ## 📝 Testing ##
   - Open your terminal